-Pearson and the OUCEA have been appointed as the PIRLS 2021 National Study Centre for England by the Department for Education.
-Pearson will primarily be responsible for school recruitment and the administration, processing and scoring of the PIRLS assessment in England.
-The OUCEA, which is based at the Department of Education, University of Oxford, will primarily be responsible for the reporting and dissemination of the PIRLS 2021 findings in England.
+Pearson and the OUCEA were appointed as the PIRLS 2021 National Study Centre for England by the Department for Education.
+Pearson was responsible for school recruitment and the administration, processing and scoring of the PIRLS assessment in England.
+The OUCEA, which is based at the Department of Education, University of Oxford, was primarily responsible for the reporting and dissemination of PIRLS 2021 findings in England.

 View the Team.

 Please note that dates of the main study and subsequent activities have been adjusted.
 February to April 2020, pupils in England took part in the field trial.

 2021 – PIRLS main study postponed in England due to the Covid 19 pandemic

 May to June 2022, pupils in England participated in the PIRLS main study.

 November 2022, the PIRLS 2021 Encyclopaedia was published by the IEA.